Mileage Rates For 2021 And Previous Years

 Each year, the CRA issues the standard mileage rate for the coming year.
-The rates cover the cost of using your personal vehicle for work-related driving.
+The rate covers the costs of using your personal vehicle for work-related driving.

-If you want to know more, we have written quick guides to deducting your business-related driving expenses for self-employed and business owners, as well as a guide for employees to be reimbursed for your mileage.
+If you want to learn more about mileage reimbursement and deductions in Canada, we have written quick guides to deducting your business-related driving expenses for self-employed, as well as a guide for employees receiving reimbursement from employers.